Key terms and definitions

 Honeymoon rate

-A lower interest rate offered at the start of your loan (ie. the 'honeymoon period') which reverts to a standard variable rate after the honeymoon period ends.
+A lower interest rate offered at the start of your loan (also known as the 'honeymoon period') which reverts to a standard variable rate after the honeymoon period ends.

 Interest in advance